WXSD-Sales/DynatraceDemo/README.md

 ```

 # 3
-In addition, you will need a webhook on the Datadog side (https://app.datadoghq.com/account/settings#integrations/webhooks).
+In addition, you will need an Integration on the Dynatrace side (https://uec79139.live.dynatrace.com/#settings/integration/notification;gf=all).
 The webhook payload you setup should look like this:
 ```
 URL: https://webexapis.com/v1/messages
 ```
 You will need to replace the roomId with a valid Webex [Room (space)](https://developer.webex.com/docs/api/v1/rooms)
 ```
 {
-  "roomId": "XXXX",
+  "roomId": "YOUR_ROOM_ID_HERE",
-  "markdown": "DataDog Example Alert",
+  "markdown": "Dynatrace Example Alert", "attachments": [
-  "attachments": [
     {
       "contentType": "application/vnd.microsoft.card.adaptive",